Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Acknowledgments

 \section{Acknowledgments}

-The authors thankfully acknowledge valuable discussions with Dr. Y.P.
-Viyogi, Dr. Volker Friese and Dr. Hannah Petersen.
-This work is supported by Department of Science and Technology, Govt. of India.
+The authors thankfully acknowledge valuable discussions with Dr. Volker Friese, Dr. S. A. Bass, Dr. Y.P.
+Viyogi and Dr. Hannah Petersen.
+This work is supported by Department of Science and Technology, Government. of India through a research project vide project No. SR/MF/PS-012009.